| Rough Rock for Lapidary Ref: IntroRough2|

 Rough rock does not photograph very well and so to indicate texture, colour etc. we have shown cut stones mostly made from our rough stock.

-If the third digit of the code is '0' (i.e.??-0??) then the material will generally be supplied in tumble-polishing size (mostly less than 3cms) but may still require further reduction in size by breaking with a hammer (Wrap stone in sacking to prevent flying 'chips' and also wear protective eye glasses).
-If the third digit of the code is a '1' (i.e. ??-1??) then the supplied material will be larger pieces suitable for cutting with a diamond saw.
+If the third digit of the code is '0' (i.e.??-0??) then the material will generally be supplied in tumble-polishing size but may still require further reduction in size by breaking with a lump hammer (Wrap stone in sacking to prevent flying 'chips' and also wear protective eye glasses).
+If the third digit of the code is a '1' (i.e. ??-1??) then the supplied material will generally be larger pieces suitable for cutting with a diamond saw.

 Hardness: use a simple 'scratch test to determine the approximate hardness of a stone.
 A stone which can be marked with a pen-knife, but not with glass, must have a hardness somewhere between 5 and 51/2.